Universal cooling of quantum systems via randomized measurements: Application to many-body systems

 Here, the quasi-local jump operators $L_i$ are determined by the system-meter Hamiltonian~\cite{roy_2020_Phys.Rev.Research_MeasurementinducedSteeringQuantum,langbehn_2024_PRXQuantum_DiluteMeasurementInducedCooling}, and $\kappa$ is the steering rate given in terms of the coupling strength to the meters.

-Crucially, for frustrated systems, the lowest energy obtainable by steering is limited by the \emph{glass floor} \cite{wang_2025_StateEngineeringUnsteerable}.
+If the system under consideration is frustrated, the effectiveness of steering depends on the class of models to which it belongs \cite{wang_2025_StateEngineeringUnsteerable}.
+First, there is a family of non-frustration-free jittery steerable Hamiltonians, where steering may lead the system towards a multi-dimensional manifold.
+Once the system has reached this manifold, continuation of the protocol may induce jumps among different states in this manifold.
+Second, there is a broad family of frustrated Hamiltonians (e.g., antiferromagnetic Heisenberg model, Dirac fermion and Majorana fermion SYK models, or the Fermi-Hubbard model) that can be cooled down to some degree using steering techniques, though not all the way to the ground state.
+In these cases, passive local steering is limited by the so-called ``glass floor'', which sets a lower bound on the achievable energy~\cite{wang_2025_StateEngineeringUnsteerable}.
 The term derives from an analogy to glassy systems featuring a rugged energy landscape, which are hard to cool.
-The underlying reason is frustration.
-Steering typically cannot go beyond a certain lowest energy, the glass floor, because it effectively aims at minimizing energies associated with the quasi-local terms that make up the Hamiltonian $H_\text{S}$.
+Steering typically cannot go beyond this energy threshold, because it effectively aims at minimizing energies associated with the quasi-local terms that make up the Hamiltonian $H_\text{S}$.
 But in frustrated systems, these terms do not have the global ground state as a common eigenstate with minimal energy.
 The value of the glass floor depends on the specific choice of the jump operators $L_i$.
 A lower bound on the glass floor can be obtained through a surrogate state construction \cite{wang_2025_StateEngineeringUnsteerable}, correspondingly referred to as \emph{surrogate bound}.
 In Fig.~\ref{fig:heisenberg_scaling}, the surrogate bound for the Heisenberg antiferromagnet is shown by the dashed lines.
 The figure demonstrates that cooling can undercut the surrogate bound and, therefore, randomized cooling wins over any attempt at cooling by steering for sufficiently large $t_M$ and weak $\gamma$.

 Finally, the system-meter interactions required to obtain the jump operators $L_i$ for steering are typically non-trivial to engineer.
 For systems with nearest-neighbor interactions, for instance, one needs to engineer three-body interactions between two system sites and the meter qubit~\cite{langbehn_2024_PRXQuantum_DiluteMeasurementInducedCooling}.
 This complication is absent in the proposed cooling procedure, where two-body interactions that do not require any fine-tuning are sufficient.
 Thus, our nature-inspired approach for cooling quantum matter provides a versatile framework that, in general, is more efficient than steering-based cooling, both from an abstract and a practical perspective.